godotengine/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 .. note::

-    Remember that Visual Profiler results will vary **heavily** based on viewport resolution, which is determined by the window size if using the ``disabled`` or ``canvas_items`` :ref:`stretch modes
+    Remember that Visual Profiler results can vary **heavily** based on viewport resolution, which is determined by the window size if using the ``disabled`` or ``canvas_items`` :ref:`stretch modes
     <doc_multiple_resolutions>`.